 I promised I would when I replied to a comment after documenting my unambitious project in Can’t Fix It?

-it inspires me to approach life with realism, hope, strength, endurance, tenacity and joy (when it rains and all is green and fleshy and fresh) – and I like to think it’ll do the same for you today 🙂
+it inspires me to approach life with realism, hope, strength, endurance, tenacity, and joy (when it rains and all is green and fleshy and fresh).
+I like to think it’ll do the same for you today 🙂

 Can you see the progress?
 My family of succulents was substantially enlarged by a friend of my youngest son.
 She gifted me a whole lot of babies.
 They are growing up plump and content in cups or rustic tins, nestled between the grown-ups and teenagers.
 I never water.
 I say hello every day and shuffle them around now and then if I sense they’d appreciate a different conversation over the rim of their containers

 A chipped cup grows on you.
 The policy is: if a mug breaks, I mend it and move it outside.
 The reincarnation, I imagine, is better than being in hot water after each use, or having hot water in you.
 The same fate awaits mugs or cups that have lost their joie de vivre for me.
 They go to a pleasant afterlife as succulent holders and give anything I pop in them a warm hug and pleasing decor.
 I did cheat recently.
 I bought two inexpensive mugs.
 I just didn’t have enough rooms for all my babies